 - Cook the ears of corn, either by boiling for 10 minutes or microwaving for half that time.

-Cut the kernels lengthways off the cobs.
-Spread the kernels on a baking sheet and place in a 325-degree oven for approximately 10 minutes, or until the kernels appear lightly toasted.
+- Cut the kernels lengthwise off the cobs.
+Spread the kernels on a baking sheet and bake for approximately 10 minutes, or until the kernels appear lightly toasted.
 Make sure they don’t burn, or else the flavor will be ruined.

-Add the mixture to a glass of cold milk [alternative]; sweeten with sugar to taste.
+- Add the mixture to a glass of water or dairy-free milk beverage and ice (if using).
+Sweeten with your favorite sweetener, to taste.